EdMan1022/ed_stats/README.md

 ###factorial\_anova(input\_data, group\_column, columns=None, n\_factors=3)

 First uses [Scikit-Learn's Principle Component Analysis](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html#sklearn.decomposition.PCA) to reduce the dependent variables specified in columns to the smaller number of factors defined by n\_factors.
 Then, performs one way ANOVAs for each of these new factors.
-Returns the same
+Returns the same result dataframe as anova() does.

+---

+###manova(input\_data, group\_column, columns=None)

+Calculates a [MANOVA](https://en.wikipedia.org/wiki/Multivariate_analysis_of_variance) for the input data, with independent variable given by group\_column and dependent variables given in columns.
+Returns a result dataframe containing the values of several tests; [Wilks Lambda](http://www.statisticshowto.com/wilks-lambda/)(rejects null hypothesis when value is low), Hotelling [Lawley Trace](http://www.real-statistics.com/multivariate-statistics/multivariate-analysis-of-variance-manova/manova-basic-concepts/)(rejects null hypothesis when value is large), and [Phillai Bartlett Trace](http://www.real-statistics.com/multivariate-statistics/multivariate-analysis-of-variance-manova/manova-basic-concepts/)(rejects null hypothesis when value is large).